Autism Spectrum Disorders

-People with autism spectrum disorder (ASD) can have problems with social, emotional, and communication skills that affect their behavior.
-This can hurt their ability to function well in school and work, as well as their personal lives.
+People with autism spectrum disorder (ASD) can struggle with social, emotional, and communication skills.
+These behavioral challenges can hurt their ability to function well in school, at work, as well as in their personal lives.
 Although autism can be diagnosed at any age, it is known as a developmental disorder because symptoms first appear in early childhood.

-People with ASD generally have different ways of communicating, interacting, learning, and paying attention than most other people.
-Their learning, thinking, and problem-solving abilities can range from severely challenged to gifted.
-Some people with ASD need a lot of help in their daily lives; others do not.
+People with ASD generally have unique ways of communicating, interacting, learning, and paying attention.
+Their learning, thinking, and problem-solving abilities can range.
+Some people with ASD need a lot of support in their daily lives; others do not.

-Autism is known as a “spectrum” disorder because of a wide variation in the type and severity of symptoms.
-The ASD diagnosis now covers several conditions that used to be separate: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
+Autism is known as a “spectrum” disorder because of a wide variation in the type and degree of symptoms.
+The ASD diagnosis now covers several conditions that used to be categorized separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.

-ASD SymptomsThe most common ASD symptoms fall into two categories: interacting with other people and repetitive behaviors.
+ASD SymptomsThe most common ASD symptoms fall into two categories: social interaction and repetitive behaviors.

 Children and adults with ASD might:

-- Often talk at length about a favorite subject without noticing that others are not interested or without giving others a chance to respond
+• Often talk at length about a favorite subject without noticing that others are not interested or giving others a chance to respond

-- Prefer not to be hugged or cuddled, or might cuddle only when they want to
+• Prefer not to be hugged or cuddled

 A person with ASD may:

-- Have very focused interests; “special interests” are one of the most common characteristics of people with autism
+- Have very focused interests; “special interests” are a defining feature of autism spectrum disorder

-- Adults may have an intense interest in numbers, details, and facts relating to their special interest
+- Adults may focus on numbers, details, and facts relating to their special interest

-- Dislike change in their daily activities and get upset by slight alterations in routine
+- Dislike changes in their daily activities or slight alterations in routine

-ASD can also cause unusual reactions to the way things smell, taste, look, feel, or sound.
-The sensitivity of a person with ASD can be stronger or weaker than usual.
-If it’s stronger, they may find the feel of certain pieces of clothing almost unbearable or hate the tastes or textures of particular foods.
+Patients with ASD may react strongly to the way things smell, taste, look, feel, or sound.
+The sensitivity of a person with ASD can vary.
+Some patients may find the feel of certain pieces of clothing almost unbearable or not tolerate the taste or texture of particular foods.

 People with ASD may also be moody or irritable, or they may have trouble sleeping.

-- Being able to learn things in detail and remember information for a long time
+- Being able to learn things in detail and retain that information

 - Being strong visual and auditory learners